vpelss/Forever_Passwords/README.md

 - store a local copy of this program (Forever Passwords) in the case our emogic.com, github or the internet is temporarily down.
 Have a backup plan!
 Download a copy to your PC.
 File->Save as HTML
 - do not use your Secret anywhere else. eg as a password on a web site
-- your Secret should be long, complex, and imposible to guess
+- your Secret should be long, complex, and impossible to guess
 - Do not save your Secret in the browser cache or in a password manager
 - Clear your password in Forever Passwords after use.
 Click Clear/Reset
-- You should use a differnent password on every web service you use.
+- You should use a different password on every web service you use.
 This will happen automatically if you use the site URL as the Alias field.
 See: https://haveibeenpwned.com/

 # PWA

-You can now install Forever Passwords as a Proggressive Web App (PWA) if desired.
+You can now install Forever Passwords as a Progressive Web App (PWA) if desired.

 - From a PC usually there should be an install icon is just right of the url box
-- On a Android phone it is usually under the upper three verical dots, then 'Install App'
+- On a Android phone it is usually under the upper three vertical dots, then 'Install App'
 - On an IPhone using Chrome, use the share icon on the right of the url bar, then more, then 'Add to Home Screen'
 - https://vpelss.github.io/Forever_Passwords